timmywimmy95/timmywimmy95/README.md

 ## 😎 About Me

 I currently work as a software/satellite operations engineer, focusing on building internal web applications to streamline operations at my workplace.
-My engineering background and coding skills enable me to solve real-world challenges through technology!
+My engineering background and knowledge in fullstack development enablse me to solve real-world challenges and eliminating repetitive tasks through technology!

 ## 👨🏻‍💻 Tech Stack